-Music Master provides real time automated mixing of MIDI tracks in the Mixdown Editor.
+This program provides real time automated mixing of audio and MIDI tracks in the Mixdown Editor.
 All faders and knobs can be automated, along with mutes.
 You cannot automate other switches such as Off/Pre/Post or EQ On/Off in the current version.

-To automate a knob or fader, right click on it and it will turn red - the control will now record your movements when Music Master is playing.
+To automate a knob or fader, right click on it and it will turn red - the control will now record your movements when the song is playing.
 You can simultaneously record as many controls as you want.
+Note the VS Workstation's faders are connected to the Mixdown Editor, so you can record level changes with a mouse or by moving the faders on the VS Workstation.